mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 * workshop are in `workshop` package, answers: `answers`

 # introduction

+# sharing mutable state
+* in a multithreaded program, how can you increment the counter in a safe way, avoiding concurrent access?
+    * use locks or make operations atomic, or both
+    * simple analogy
+        * living on a desert island - if you’re the only inhabitant, there’s no need for locks on your doors
+* general solution: remove state mutation
+* single thread environment
+    * `function(oldState) returns (newState, result)`
+* multithreaded environment
+    * immutable data structures don’t help
+    * needs: mutable reference so that the new immutable data can replace the previous one
+* in functional programming - sharing resources has to be done as an effect
+    * every access to that resources treat as input/output (I/O)
+* sharing a mutable should be abstracted
+    * common technique: side effects as an implementation detail for a purely functional API
+        * side effects are not observable to code
+    * example: actor framework

+# actor
 * actor - fundamental unit of computation
 * actor has to embody 3 essentials elements of computations
     * processing - get something done